Let’s Take a Fresh Look at New Senior Investment Group Inc. (SNR)

-On Tuesday, shares of New Senior Investment Group Inc. (NYSE:SNR) marked $3.14 per share versus a previous $2.89 closing price.
-With having a 8.65% gain, an insight into the fundamental values of New Senior Investment Group Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-SNR showed a fall of -58.95% within its YTD performance, with highs and lows between $1.72 – $8.35 during the period of 52 weeks, compared to the simple moving average of -52.68% in the period of the last 200 days.
+On Monday, shares of New Senior Investment Group Inc. (NYSE:SNR) marked $2.67 per share versus a previous $2.83 closing price.
+With having a -5.65% loss, an insight into the fundamental values of New Senior Investment Group Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+SNR showed a fall of -65.10% within its YTD performance, with highs and lows between $1.72 – $8.35 during the period of 52 weeks, compared to the simple moving average of -59.28% in the period of the last 200 days.

 CapitalOne equity researchers changed the status of New Senior Investment Group Inc. (NYSE: SNR) shares from “Equal Weight” to a “Overweight” rating in the report published on November 4th, 2019.
 Other analysts, including CapitalOne, also published their reports on SNR shares.
 CapitalOne repeated the rating from the previous report, marking SNR under “Overweight” rating, in the report published on October 22nd, 2019.
 Additionally, SNR shares got another “Buy” rating from BTIG Research, setting a target price of $8 on the company’s shares, according to the report published in July 16th, 2019.
 On the other hand, Morgan Stanley Upgrade the “Equal-Weight” rating for SNR shares, as published in the report on October 30th, 2018.
 Compass Point seems to be going bullish on the price of SNR shares, based on the price prediction for SNR.
 Another “Underweight” rating came from Morgan Stanley.